simplex-chat/simplexmq/protocol/xrcp.md

 }
 ```

+Controller `hello` block and all subsequent protocol messages are encrypted with the chain keys derived from the hybrid key (see key exchange below) - that is why conntroller hello block does not include nonce.
+That provides forward secrecy within the XRCP session.
+Receiving this `hello` block allows host to compute the same hybrid keys and to derive the same chain keys.

 Once the controller replies HELLO to the valid host HELLO block, it should stop accepting new TCP connections.

 ### Controller/host session operation